Nomuron/happireshipi_mobile/README.md

 Patryk Klimek, Alicja Szczypior, Katarzyna Popieniuk

 ## Description
-Project is a mobile app which will generate shopping list on a base of chosen recipes and amount of portions of that specific meal
+Project is a mobile app which will generate shopping list based on selected recipes and the number of portions of each specific meal.

 ## Functionalities (priority level defined on a base of MoSCoW scale)